caoscott/cifar10/README.md

 * 10 object classes - 6000 images per class.
 * 50,000 training images and 10,000 testing images.

-Current state-of-the-art test accuracy on CIFAR-10 is around 95%.
+Current state-of-the-art test accuracy on CIFAR-10 is above 95%.

 This is my submission for [Kaggle's CIFAR-10 Competition](https://www.kaggle.com/c/cifar-10).
 I modified a ResNet-34 architecture from PyTorch and trained for around 200 epochs.
-The model achieved a test accuracy of *92.48%* on Kaggle.
+The model achieved a test accuracy of *94.49%* on Kaggle.